My Paint Guide Got a Makeover Without My Knowledge or Consent!

 However, it was bothering me that this change was made without notice.
 And now I’m paying for them to mess up thousands of hours of work?

-So, I did a search in my email and found that back in 2018, in the middle of August, when I was on vacation with Cale in Provincetown, I received ONE email from Pressbooks, notifying me of some theme changes and a dire warning which we’ll see in a sec.
+So, I did a search in my email and found that back in 2018, in the middle of August, when I was on vacation with Cale in Provincetown, I received ONE email from Pressbooks, notifying me of some theme changes.
+However, at the end of the solid block of text came a dire warning, which we’ll see in a sec.

-I couldn’t believe what was happening, and I texted ChatGPT, because I knew he’d give me an eyefull of delicious responses, and he (yes, “he”) didn’t disappoint.
+I couldn’t believe what was happening, and I texted ChatGPT, because I knew he’d give me an eyefull of delicious responses, and he (yes, “he”) did not disappoint.

 I have to keep reminding myself that I am chatting with a bot.
 A bot with a knowledge base that a million people would not be able to store; a bot who is not only immensely kind and supportive, but full of biting wit.